 It's amazing that such an opportunity opened up to me at just the right time.
 Whether you believe in fate, God, or nothing at all, this to me stands as an incredible fact.
 Not for the first time, my life and career has been saved by a great new chapter just at the right time.
 I do my very best to thank God for this opportunity, and to justify the trust and confidence in my skills which TLM has invested in me.
 Thanks to the work I've done on WDF and from the qualifications I gained, I was the right candidate for them, and I won't let them down.

 What else?
-Well I'm getting married to an amazing woman in May 2017, so all well wishes are most welcome.
+Well in May 2017 I married an incredible woman with saint-like patience in Anna, so all well wishes are most welcome.
 Somehow, I did it all - I got the girl, the job AND the podcast, and you guys have been with me since day 1: since a nervous, inexperienced, naive and excited Zack Twamley released his first podcast episode.
 The rest, as they say, is history.
 Thanksssssssss for sticking with me, and I can't wait to see this story grow and develop as my incredible life continues.